 - 220,000-Pixel AE Metering Sensor

 The Canon EOS 90D is a sleek DSLR with a high-resolution 32.5MP APS-C CMOS sensor.
 It is positioned as a flexible camera with capable picture and video qualities.
 To fit working in a variety of scenarios, this upgraded sensor architecture delivers improved image clarity, resolution, and dynamic range, as well as excellent sensitivity to ISO 25600 and low noise.
 This sensor, when combined with powerful image processing, can create UHD 4K30p and Full HD 120p video, as well as allow continuous stills shooting rates of up to 10 fps.
 When using the optical viewfinder, a 45-point all cross-type AF system provides quick tracking of moving subjects and working in low light, while the 5481-point Dual Pixel CMOS AF system benefits live-view shooting and movie recording by providing a smooth, natural focusing quality similar to that of a camcorder.
 A vari-angle touchscreen LCD for intuitive control and compositional freedom complements the image capabilities, and an optical pentaprism viewfinder gives a bright, clear, and realistic viewing method characteristic of the DSLR shooting experience.
-Additionally, built-in Wi-Fi and Bluetooth connectivity allow you to pair mobile devices with the camera and transmit files wirelessly for online sharing of photographs and movies.
+Additionally, built-in Wi-Fi and Bluetooth connectivity allow you to pair mobile devices with the camera and transmit files wirelessly for the online sharing of photographs and movies.

 3. Olympus OM-D E-M1 Mark II